salastro/DEAT/README.md

 To adapt the script to other websites, you may need to modify the following parts:

-- Update the `url` variable with the desired website URL.
+- Update the `urls` array with the desired website URLs.
 - Update the CSS selectors within the `scrapeProductData` function to match the structure of the target website's product elements.
 - Add or remove data fields as needed, adjusting both the scraping logic and the output data structure.